What causes OAS?

 Your body’s immune system helps keep you healthy by fighting off invaders like germs.
 When the body mistakes something harmless—such as dust or pollen—for an invader, it produces a substance that causes swelling, hives and sneezing.
 When this occurs, a person is said to have an allergy.

 Pollen is the fine powder made by many plants.
-Up to 70 percent of people who have pollen allergies also have OAS.
-That’s because some of the proteins in fruit and vegetables are so much like proteins in the pollen, the body gets confused and causes an allergic reaction to the fruit or vegetable, too.
+Up to 70% of people who have pollen allergies also have OAS.2 That’s because some of the proteins in fruit and vegetables are so much like proteins in the pollen, the body gets confused and causes an allergic reaction to the fruit or vegetable, too.

-Daniel More, MD, takes care of people with allergies.
-In an article on about.com, he says that people with an allergy to one of the pollens listed below often get signs of OAS when they eat the fresh fruits or vegetables listed next to it:
+People with an allergy to 1 of the pollens listed below often get signs of OAS when they eat certain fresh fruits or vegetables such as:3

-Allergic reactions to the foods are likely to happen more often and to be worse during the season in which the pollen is found.
+Allergic reactions to the foods are likely to happen more often and may be worse during the season in which the pollen is found.

-It the symptoms are severe, it is a good idea not to eat the raw fruit or vegetable at all.
-Some allergic reactions can be very bad.
-Get to the emergency room if you have low blood pressure, vomiting, diarrhea, or trouble breathing.
+If the symptoms are severe, it is a good idea not to eat the raw fruit or vegetable at all.
+Some allergic reactions can be severe.
+Get to the emergency room if you have low blood pressure, vomiting, diarrhea or trouble breathing.